rkitover/windows-dev-guide/README.md

 `SHIFT`+`ALT`+`+` will open a split pane vertically, while `SHIFT`+`ALT`+`-` will open a split pane horizontally.
 This works in full-screen as well.

+`CTRL`+`SHIFT`+`F` will open a search box in the top right corner to search your backlog and highlight the matches.
+Be aware that if the word you are searching for is in the top right corner under the search box, you will not see it.

 ### Setting up Vim